-This student organization is open to both undergraduate and graduate students from any major.
-Meetings are held monthly with various types of activities.
-The mission of the club is to provide socialization among students across campus, while also acting as a liaison to the Criminology and Criminal Justice programs.
+Membership in CCJ specific student organizations is open to both undergraduate and graduate students from any major.
+Meetings are held as scheduled with various types of activities.
+The mission of the program's club(s) is to provide socialization among students across campus, while also acting as a liaison to the Criminology and Criminal Justice programs.
 Gamma Beta is SLU's chapter of Alpha Phi Sigma, the National Criminal Justice Honor Society for students majoring in Criminology and Criminal Justice.
 This honor society recognizes academic excellence by undergraduate, graduate, and Juris Doctorate students.
 The goals of Alpha Phi Sigma are "to honor and promote academic excellence, community service, educational leadership, and unity."
 Students interested in these organizations may obtain further information by contacting the groups' current leadership or the CCJ faculty advisor, Professor Kenya Brumfield-Young, at Kenya.brumfieldyoung@slu.edu.